alexdelorenzo/awful.py/README.md

 AwfulPy
 =======

-works with python 2.7 and 3.3, probably everything in between as well.

 #### SATools
-forums session, methods, and scraper.
+forums session, methods, and scraper. works with python 2.7 and 3.3, probably everything in between as well.

 ##### AwfulQML
-preliminary gui to SATools. this is not ready for any kind of use.
+preliminary gui to SATools. this is not ready for any kind of use. py3k only.

 don't get this banned. thanks.